Frontiers of chaotic advection: Introduction

-Three decades have passed since \textcite{Aref1984} introduced the term \emph{chaotic advection}, and twenty-five years since a textbook of the field appeared \cite{Ottino1989}.
-During that time a great deal of research has been done and we felt the necessity to summarize those three decades of chaotic advection and to bring the field up to date.
-Here we look at the frontiers and future directions for this field.
-After defining chaotic advection below, we begin in Section~\ref{turbulent} by setting out what is meant by a laminar or a turbulent flow.
-We look in Section~\ref{topological} at topological methods; we see a bright future for this kind of analysis.
-In Section~\ref{open_closed} we look at ideas on the role of walls and, in general, on the differences between bounded and open flows.
-The new frontier is, undoubtedly, 3D unsteady flow, treated in Section~\ref{3D}.
-In Section~\ref{quality+measures} we examine the mixed state itself; there are interesting aspects of the mixed state, in particular the overarching problem of the quality of mixing and mixing measures, that are well worth looking at in more geometrical and topological detail.
+The number of papers in chaotic advection is now so numerous that anything approaching a complete coverage of the field is impossible.
+Here we present a view arising from a group of researchers predominantly working in the field of stirring and mixing in viscous fluids from a theoretical, numerical and/or mathematical-physics point of view, although experimental excursions are not excluded.
+Some of the choices to illustrate concepts are unavoidably colored by the interests of the researchers involved in this review, and should not be considered as exhaustive.

+We begin with an informal definition of chaotic advection.
+We then look at the differences between open and bounded flows; in Section~\ref{open} we look at unbounded flows and in Section~\ref{closed}, we discuss ideas on the role of walls.
+The new frontier is, undoubtedly, three-dimensional (3D) unsteady flow, treated in Section~\ref{3D}.
 There is ongoing interest in elucidating chaotic advection from numerical and experimental data that we discuss in Section~\ref{data}.
-Finally, ``chaotic advection plus'', treated in Section~\ref{advection_plus}, is a more and more active area; the increasing range of application of these ideas is most encouraging.
-In Section~\ref{perspectives} we conclude with perspectives on these frontiers of chaotic advection.
+In Section~\ref{turbulent} we discuss what is meant by a laminar or a turbulent flow; these terms are frequently used in this discipline and yet are open to a range of interpretations.
+In Section~\ref{quality+measures} we examine the mixed state itself; there are interesting aspects of the mixed state, in particular the overarching problem of the quality of mixing and mixing measures, that are well worth looking at in more geometrical and topological detail. ``Chaotic advection plus'', treated in Section~\ref{advection_plus}, is a more and more active area; the increasing range of application of these ideas is most encouraging.
+Lastly, in Section~\ref{perspectives}, we conclude with perspectives on these frontiers of chaotic advection.